jbakse/compform_site/content/sound/index.md

 ### FFT

-The Fast Fourier Transform transform a signal from the time domain to the frequency domain.
-For audio analysis that means the FFT can tell the strenght of different frequencies in an audio buffer.
+The Fast Fourier Transform transforms a signal from the time domain to the frequency domain.
+For audio analysis that means the FFT can tell the strength of different frequencies in an audio buffer.

-For a visual exploration of FFT, see this excelent video by 3Blue1Brown [https://www.youtube.com/watch?v=spUNpyF58BY](But what is the Fourier Transform?
+For a visual exploration of FFT, see this excellent video by 3Blue1Brown [https://www.youtube.com/watch?v=spUNpyF58BY](But what is the Fourier Transform?
 A visual introduction.)

 {% js-lab "sketches/fft.js" %}